 Presented by Stephen Kenneally, M.A., M.F.T.

 In this seminar we will examine theories of attachment style, cognitive schema, and the intersubjective field from a Jungian perspective.
-Developmental wounding leaves not only unmetabolized fear and anger in a patient’s psyche, but can also serve to inhibit symbolization and distorted cognition, as early adaptations to a frightening and often unpredictable environment.
-Drawing from case studies as well as theoretical material, we will address ways of working with individuals who exhibit developmental wounding, utilizing the tools of containment, mentalization, self-agency, symbolization, and the healing of dissociative states.
+Developmental wounding leaves not only unmetabolized fear and anger in a patient's psyche, but can also serve to inhibit symbolization and distorted cognition, as early adaptations to a frightening and often unpredictable environment.
+Drawing on case studies and theoretical material, we will address ways of working with individuals who exhibit developmental wounding, using tools of containment, mentalization, self-agency, symbolization, and the healing of dissociative states.

 Learning Objectives: